 In November of 2002, the circle was made complete when Archbishop Iakovos, who had recognized our church so many years ago, but never had the opportunity to visit, came, at 91 years of age, to participate and speak in the Divine Liturgy, blessing our drive to build a new church and a more vibrant tomorrow.

-We are still building up this Body of Christ!
-Although we have an exciting future before us with wonderful plans for a larger Church structure, fellowship hall and educational facility, we know well that the Church is not simply a place, but always a people; never a simple fold but always a flock; not only a sacred building but always a believing assembly.
+We are still building up this Body of Christ as we know well that the Church is not simply a place, but always a people; never a simple fold but always a flock; not only a sacred building but always a believing assembly.
 Like the Apostles who were inspired by the Holy Spirit 2000 years ago, and as did our mothers and fathers who built the churches in this great Country, we know that our Church can only be a church when it is built brick by brick by the Galilean Carpenter “Whose name is above every name…and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”
 (Phil 2:9 and 11)